History of the Nagas: Peace talks

 The first round was held on 18–19 February in New Delhi and the Naga delegation was led by Kughato Sukhai, their Prime Minister.
 The other members were Imkongmeren, Vice President, Issac Swu, Foreign Secretary, S. Angam, and Dallinamo.
 The final round of talks with Indira Gandhi was held in New Delhi on 3 October 1967.
 In all peace talks in New Delhi, the Naga delegation was led by Kughato Sukhai.
 However, no positive agreement could be reached as a result of these talks.

 Period of uncertainty

 There were charges and counter-charges between the Security forces and the Nagas for breach of the terms of the agreement.
-On 3 August 1968, "Gen" Kaito, a Naga leader, was assassinated in broad daylight in the heart of Kohima town.
+On 3 August 1968, "Gen" Kaitho Sukhai, a Naga leader, was assassinated in broad daylight in the heart of Kohima town.
 On 8 August 1972, the Chief Minister Hokishe Sema was ambushed by suspected Naga members near Kohima.
 The Chief Minister escaped without any bodily harm but his daughter was seriously injured.

 On 31 August 1972, the Government banned the three Naga bodies, 1) The Naga National Council, 2) the Naga Federal Government, and 3) the Federal Army.
 Secondly, the Government decided against a further extension of the ceasefire agreement.